Our Lady of the Rosary of Chiquinquirá

-Our Lady of the Rosary of Chiquinquirá or the Virgin of Chiquinquirá is a Marian title of the Blessed Virgin Mary associated with a venerated image in the northern Andes region.

-Under this venerated title, the image is the Patroness of Colombia, the Venezuelan state of Zulia, and the town of Caraz in Peru.
-The image is painted on a cotton support, is kept in the Basílica of Our Lady of the Rosary in the city of Chiquinquirá, in Colombia, where religious devotees celebrate her date every December 26 and July 9.
+Our Lady of the Holy Rosary of Chiquinquirá or the Virgin of Chiquinquirá, is a Marian title of the Blessed Virgin Mary associated with a venerated image in the northern Andes region.
+She has been for centuries the highly appreciated patroness saint of Colombia and adjacent regions of Venezuela.
+Under this venerated title, the image is the patroness saint of Colombia, the Venezuelan state of Zulia, and the town of Caraz in Peru.